Visit our Patient Education Center for a complete list of equipment user guides, instructional videos, and other educational resources.

-Our home infusion therapies combine the services of our pharmacy with skilled, caring infusion professionals.
+Our home infusion therapies, offered only in Louisiana, combine the services of our pharmacy with skilled, caring infusion professionals.
 This experienced team provides your intravenous infusion therapy and specialty injection medications safely and effectively in the comfort of your own home.
 Home infusion therapy began in the early 1980’s when new medical technologies made it possible for patients to receive their intravenous medications at home, without a costly hospital visit.

 Advantages to Home Infusion: